 Investing in supply chains isn’t a new dynamic as organizations have seen significant transformation of the industry, from the just-in-time revolution to the impact of route optimization software.
 But through these transformations, the block and tackle of projecting the stability and security of these chains continues to be reliant on old-fashioned risk forecasting – predicting and reacting to uncontrollable events.

 The costs of supply chain issues are massive.
 A 2021 study by the Economist Intelligence Unit found that financial costs attributed to supply chain disruptions averaged 6-10% of revenues.
-In addition, the risks to brands and reputations are significantly greater and more impactful.
-While we are seeing a shift back to localization of supply chains, the reality is that these investments do not shift on a dime, and the more prepared you can be to navigate or prevent external shocks, the more effective your response.
+In addition, the risks to brands and reputations are significantly greater and more impactful, emphasizing the importance of having global supply chain risk management strategies and plans in place.
+While we are seeing a shift back to the localization of supply chains, the reality is that these investments do not shift on a dime, and the more prepared you can be to navigate or prevent external shocks, the more effective your response.

 So, what are the three critical parts to a supply chain risk monitoring program?

-Focusing specifically on the operating environment of your supply chain, there are three critical components:
+Focusing specifically on the operating environment of your supply chain, there are three critical components to include in a monitoring program:

 - Impacts to your physical supply chain – Monitoring disruptions and events impacting your physical supply chain, which includes transportation infrastructure like roads or railroads, shipping routes, distribution centers, or airports, is imperative.
 The technologies you utilize need to be as granular and as timely as possible to help you understand both the immediate and longer-term implications of disruption.